Box

-A box (plural: boxes) is a container used for the storage or transportation of its contents.
-Most boxes have flat, parallel, rectangular sides.
-Boxes can be very small (like a matchbox) or very large (like a shipping box for furniture), and can be used for a variety of purposes from functional to decorative.
+A box (plural: boxes) is a container with rigid sides used for the storage or transportation of its contents.
+Most boxes have flat, parallel, rectangular sides (typically rectangular prisms).
+Boxes can be very small (like a matchbox) or very large (like a shipping box for furniture) and can be used for a variety of purposes, from functional to decorative.

-Boxes may be made of a variety of materials, both durable, such as wood and metal; and non-durable, such as corrugated fiberboard and paperboard.
+Boxes may be made of a variety of materials, both durable (such as wood and metal) and non-durable (such as corrugated fiberboard and paperboard).
 Corrugated metal boxes are commonly used as shipping containers.

-Most commonly, boxes have flat, parallel, rectangular sides, making them rectangular prisms; but boxes may also have other shapes.
-Rectangular prisms are often referred to colloquially as "boxes."

 Boxes may be closed and shut with flaps, doors, or a separate lid.
-They can be secured shut with adhesives, tapes, or more decorative or elaborately functional mechanisms, such as a catch, clasp or lock.
+They can be secured shut with adhesives, tapes, string, or more decorative or elaborately functional mechanisms, such as catches, clasps or locks.

-Types

 Packaging

 Several types of boxes are used in packaging and storage.